panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 - out of bounds indexes to access array elements
 - the invocation result of a function that returns nothing

-Mostly comparing directly against `undefined` is a bad practice, because you probably rely on a permitted but discouraged practice mentioned above.
+Comparing directly against `undefined` is mostly a bad practice because you might rely on a permitted but discouraged practice mentioned above.

 An efficient strategy is to reduce at minimum the appearance of `undefined` keyword in your code.
-In the meantime, *always* remember about its potential appearance in a surprising way and prevent that by applying beneficial habits such as:
+In the meantime, *always* remember about its surprising appearance and prevent that by applying beneficial habits such as:

 * reduce the usage of uninitialized variables
 * make the variables lifecycle short and close to the source of their usage